25 Amazing Things to Do in Luray VA for Adventure Seekers

 Mimslyn Inn

-For larger parties, think about staying at the Manor House that has six bedrooms and sleeps 16.
+For larger parties, think about staying at the Manor House, which has six bedrooms and sleeps 16.

 Within the inn, you can dine at the Speakeasy Tavern or the elegant Circa ’31.